lisaGuojl/VH-DSSE/README.md

+# VH-DSSE

-# Volume-Hiding Dynamic Searchable Symmetric Encryption with Forward and Backward Privacy [[link]](https://eprint.iacr.org/2021/786.pdf)
+This repository is an implementation of Volume-Hiding Dynamic Searchable Symmetric Encryption with Forward and Backward Privacy [[link]](https://eprint.iacr.org/2021/786.pdf).

 ## Requirements